python-cmd2/cmd2/docs/freefeatures.rst

 ``app.commentGrammars`` with a different pyparsing_
 grammar.

-Comments can be useful in :ref:`script`s.
+Comments can be useful in :ref:`scripts`.
 Used in an interactive session, they may indicate mental imbalance.